 Max seat height: 53cm

-So, what you’re no doubt wondering, is whether we’d recommend this chair?
+So, do we recommend the Ikea Langfjall chair?
 Would we buy it ourselves?
 The answer is yes.
 It’s sleek, it’s stylish, it has built-in lumbar support and a tilt mechanism that many of the more standard chairs don’t have, and it’s affordable.
 Plus, you'll be happy to know you’ll get a 10-year guarantee from Ikea with this chair.